Back to Blog

 TL;DR

 The core bottlenecks were consistent: SQL literacy gaps, dependence on pre-built assets, and low trust in self-generated answers.
-Even after heavy BI investment, teams often rediscovered how the analytics ticket queue persists even after BI tool investment.
+Even after heavy analytics investment, teams often rediscovered how the analytics ticket queue persists even after analytics tool investment.

 Here's how the leading self-serve analytics tools compare in 2026 - full breakdowns follow.